poslovnimediji/hugo-template/README.md

 You need Hugo installed on your machine: <https://gohugo.io/getting-started/quick-start/>

+This repository is set up to be developed with (Visual Studio Code)[https://code.visualstudio.com/] editor.
+Please install reccommended extensions listed in <.vscode/extensions.json>

 If this is your first time running the project, run

 `npm install`